jrc17/profile-card-component-main/README.md

 ## Acknowledgments

 Positioning the background image was tricky.
 I referred to Hatem Henchir's solution (https://www.frontendmentor.io/solutions/profile-card-component-solution-rwvbQN2j8s), to do this.
-Instead of using percentage, use vh and vw, since we don't want the background image to shift.
+Thank you Hatem Henchir.